wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 **TL;DR:** `async/await`-style concurrency forces you to be explicit about which code does I/O. That's a good thing.

+## Introduction
+In this post I go over one aspect of `async/await`-style concurrency that is frequently cited as a drawback, and show that it's actually big benefit (in my opinion even one of the main benefits).
+In short, `async/await` forces you to be explicit about I/O by requiring you to use the `async` and `await` keywords.
+I also discuss my main gripe with `async/await`, which is that it's easy to accidentally block the event loop.

 ## Red code, blue code
 There is a [classic blog post][red-blue-original] by Bob Nystrom explaining why he prefers (for example) Go's concurrency model over the `async/await`-based ones found in for example Python and C#.
 It's a classic for a reason, and worth a read.
 I'll summarize one part of his argument here.